Nam Nguyen: 2021–2022 season

 Nguyen was initially assigned to compete at the 2021 CS Autumn Classic International, but withdrew shortly before the competition.
 He subsequently made his competitive debut at the 2021 Skate America, where he placed eighth.
 He was tenth at his second Grand Prix, the 2021 NHK Trophy.
 He landed a quad Salchow in the free skate, and said afterward that his overall score was "a reflection of how I've been focusing on my training.
 I recently just got my quad a few weeks ago and I’ve been neglecting the connection between the elements."

 Nguyen contracted COVID-19 the week before the 2022 Canadian Championships, the last event prior to the selection of the Canadian Olympic team.
 He was off the ice for five days, returning to the ice four days before the short program.
 He struggled at the competition, finishing in sixth place, and was not named to the team.
 Nguyen had earlier said he anticipated this being his final season, but after the championships said that he "wanted to finish on a really high note, however, I did say earlier this season that this could be my last season.
 However, I was in a different mindset back then and a lot has happened from then to now, so I am not quite sure yet what my future holds."
 Nguyen subsequently announced on May 20 that he would be retiring as he had originally planned.
 He said that "after nationals, I was very, very determined to do another season, and we were already in the kind of like planning mode.
 And then give or take a few weeks, maybe a couple of months, my feeling shifted a lot."

 Post-competitive career

 Interviewed in September 2022, Nguyen stated, "[Watching figure skating] just pushed me away further because I remembered how awful I felt during my warm-up and how nervous I felt, and sitting there in front of the TV, I'm like, 'I'm so glad I'm not doing this anymore.'"
 Having no desire to work as a figure skating coach, he decided to coach ice hockey players in power skating.

+In 2025, he joined the cast of Canadian Stars on Ice.